techygrrrl/sf6vid/USAGE.md

 Available Commands:
-  censor      Censor the player information in a video help        Help about any command shrink      Shrinks the video frame size by the indicated percentage, and compresses the quality in other ways trim        Trim the video for the provided start and/or end times
+  censor      Censor the player information in a video help        Help about any command shrink      Reduces the size of the video including frame by the indicated percentage, and compresses the quality in other ways trim        Trim the video for the provided start and/or end times

 Flags: